Ujjwalmishraa/movie_critic/README.md

-# movie_critic
-A responsive web application where users can explore movie reviews and submit their own ratings and feedback.
-The platform integrates movie data APIs to display details, reviews, and ratings with a clean, user-friendly interface.
+Movie Critic is a PHP-based web application that allows users to register, log in, browse movies, and post reviews and ratings.
+The project includes user authentication, profile management, and CRUD functionality for movies and reviews.
+This project demonstrates backend development with PHP, database integration using MySQL, and basic web security practices.

+Tech Stack:
+HTML, CSS, JavaScript, PHP, MySQL